msamsami/clonellm/README.md

 ```

 ### Embeddings
-With LiteLLMEmbeddings, CloneLLM allows you to utilize embedding models from a variety of providers supported by LiteLLM.
+With `LiteLLMEmbeddings`, CloneLLM allows you to utilize embedding models from a variety of providers supported by LiteLLM.
 Additionally, you can select any preferred embedding model from Langchain's extensive range.
 Take, for example, the Hugging Face embedding:
 ```python
 # !pip install --upgrade --quiet sentence_transformers
 from langchain_community.embeddings import HuggingFaceEmbeddings